 81 Unique and Exciting Things to do in Cyprus

 This is a large post (81 things is a lot of things!) so I will not include an image for every single entry, as this would slow the post down significantly.
-However you may be able to see further images in my other Cyprus posts
+However you may be able to see further images in my other Cyprus posts.

-In no particular order, here is my list of 81 unique and exciting things to do in Cyprus
+In no particular order, here is my list of 81 unique and exciting things to do in Cyprus.

-1. Explore Ancient Kourion
+1. Explore Ancient Kourion.

-?Address: Kourion Archaeological Site, Episkopi, Cyprus.
+📍Address: Kourion Archaeological Site, Episkopi, Cyprus.

-2. Relax on Nissi Beach
+2. Relax on Nissi Beach.

 You can soak up the sun, take a refreshing dip in the sea, or engage in beach sports and water activities.
 There are also beach clubs and vibrant night life here.
-It’s a popular destination for both locals and tourists seeking a memorable beach experience.

-?Address: Nissi Avenue, Ayia Napa, Cyprus.
+📍Address: Nissi Avenue, Ayia Napa, Cyprus.

 Further reading: 12 of the Best Beaches in Cyprus.

-3. Discover Paphos Archaeological Park
+3. Discover Paphos Archaeological Park.

 As a UNESCO World Heritage Site, the Paphos Archaeological Park in Kato Paphos is a treasure trove of ancient history.
-The park is home to impressive Roman villas and detailed mosaics that have stood the test of time.
-There are many archaeological sites in Cyprus, but this is probably the most famous one.

-?Address: Paphos Archaeological Park, Kato Paphos, Cyprus.
+📍Address: Paphos Archaeological Park, Kato Paphos, Cyprus.

-3. Admire Kykkos Monastery
+3. Admire the Kykkos Monastery.

-?Address: Kykkos Monastery, Troodos Mountains, F966, Cyprus.
+📍Address: Kykkos Monastery, Troodos Mountains, F966, Cyprus.

-Further reading: 12 Must-See Monasteries in Cyprus.
+Further reading: 20 Most Important & Significant Monasteries in Cyprus.

-4. Take a Boat Trip to the Blue Lagoon
+4. Take a boat trip to the Blue Lagoon.

 Legend says swimming in these waters will give you eternal youth or eternal beauty, depending on which legend you believe!